xen-project/xen/docs/misc/efi.markdown

 (To illustrate the name handling, a binary named `xen-4.2-unstable.efi` would try `xen-4.2-unstable.cfg`, `xen-4.2.cfg`, `xen-4.cfg`, and `xen.cfg` in order.)
 One can override this with a command line option (`-cfg=<filename>`).
+This configuration file and EFI commandline are only used for booting directly from EFI firmware, or when using an EFI loader that does not support the multiboot2 protocol.
+When booting using GRUB or another multiboot aware loader the EFI commandline is ignored and all information is passed from the loader to Xen using the multiboot protocol.

 The configuration file consists of one or more sections headed by a section name enclosed in square brackets, with individual values specified in each